 Our Priorities

-• Restrict the use of incarceration for technical violations of probation and limit the maximum length of incarceration that may be imposed.
+- Restricting the use of incarceration for technical violations of probation and limit the maximum length of incarceration that may be imposed.

-• Tailor the probation conditions to consider the specific risks, circumstances, and resources of the individual.
+- Tailoring the probation conditions to consider the specific risks, circumstances, and resources of the individual.

-• Prohibit sanctions to be imposed for conduct that was not willful.
+- Prohibiting sanctions to be imposed for conduct that was not willful.
 This includes an inability to meet probation requirements due to lack of financial resources, medical conditions or disability, or other factors beyond the individual’s control.

-Our wins
+Our Wins!

-When we started the Delaware Campaign for Smart Justice in 2018, we set an ambitious, multi-faceted goal of ending mass incarceration and challenging racial disparities in our justice system.
-Since then, our work under the Smart Justice umbrella has helped to accomplish historic reforms for our state’s justice system.
+Our work under the Smart Justice umbrella has helped to accomplish historic reforms for our state’s justice system.

-In 2018, the General Assembly passed a major juvenile expungement bill, giving Delaware Family Court the option to immediately expunge a felony arrest record if a child is found not delinquent or the charge is dismissed, eliminating the need for a separate application and proceeding.
+In 2018, the General Assembly passed a major juvenile expungement bill, giving Delaware Family Court the option to immediately expunge a felony arrest record if a child is found not delinquent or the charge is dismissed, thus eliminating the need for a separate application and proceeding.

 In 2019, the General Assembly passed another important expungement bill expanding access to second chances for adult Delawareans by creating adult expungement opportunities for most misdemeanors and felonies after a 3-7 year waiting period (depending on the underlying crime) without another conviction.